- Hyundai Tucson II (hereinafter LM). Produced in 2009-2015. Also known as "ix35".

 In the second half of the 2000s a pair of HMC SUVs (Tucson I / Sportage II) took its rightful place - the cars were not ideal, but more or less honest and - with a normal discount for mongrel origins.
 For SL / LM koreans made a nice wrapper, added low cost electronic toys - and increased price for 35..50%.
 So why, exactly, the price gap with decent brands has disappeared?

 All the same brand, known for available mass models, which recently became reliable enough (it is necessary to remind, what a trash were Hyundai and Kia cars in 1990s?).
-"Design" exterior.
+"Designer's" exterior.
 Average consumer quality (comfort, dynamic) - without breakthroughs and critical failures.
 Acceptable cost of maintenance.
-Confidence in the future of the brand (at least compared with SsangYong).
+Confidence in the future of the brand.

-- Strict financial limit makes to choose for example between the medium grades of SL / LM, something like 2WD RAV4 and top grades of SsangYong?
-HMC is the optimal variant again.
+- Choose between the medium grades of HMC, low-grade 2WD of top-brands and top grades of chinese trash?
+HMC is not the worst choice.